smini-digital/image-converter/README.md

 You can also adjust the following:

 * Adjust the image quality (Default is 75%)
-* Crop the images to squares and decide if left/top, middle or right/bottom is kept
+* Crop the images to squares and decide if left/top, middle, or right/bottom is kept

 <p align="right">(<a href="#readme-top">back to top</a>)</p>